fxnlabs/function-public-docs/community-apps/function-chat.md

 ## 🔮 **The Future of AI Conversations**

-Function Chat isn't just another chatbot—it’s a **gateway to decentralized AI**.
+Function Chat isn't just another chatbot, it’s a **gateway to decentralized AI**.
 By ensuring **open access, privacy, and model flexibility**, we're making AI **more accessible and censorship-resistant** than ever.

 🌍 **Try Function Chat today** and be part of the future of AI-driven conversations! 🚀